unixsurfer/haproxystats/README.rst

 Queuing system
 ##############

 The *incoming* directory together with the inotify API provides a simple queueing system which is used as a communication channel between haproxystats-pull and haproxystats-process programs.

 There isn't any feedback mechanism in place, thus haproxystats-pull monitors the number of directories before it pulls data from HAProxy and suspends its job when the number of directories exceeds a threshold.

+See **queue-size** parameter of **pull** section.

 Configuration
 -------------